Itea-Lab/Weather-Platform/docs/setup_amplify_backend/authentication/README.md

 # Weather Platform Authentication

-This document explains how authentication works end-to-end on the Weather Platform, from Amplify backend definition to client-side page access and API authentication.
+This document explains how the weather platform handles authentication using **AWS Amplify Gen 2 with Amazon Cognito**.
+The system provides seamless authentication for both client-side pages and server-side API routes.

 ## Complete Authentication Flow